 Automatic Humidistat.
 Best feature out there.
 A humidistat automatically maintains your desired level of humidity by triggering the dehumidifier to run only when needed.
-Helps to save energy.
+It helps to save energy.

-Programmable Timer let you program startup and shutoff times.
+Programmable Timer lets you program startup and shutoff times.
 Great if you don’t have time to turn it on or off.

 Various Operating Modes and Speeds – Pick from multiple speeds and modes to find the best level of dehumidification for your needs.